Health and Safety Policy

-8.2 The plan will address such foreseeable incidents as fire, explosion, suspicious package, telephone warning and unauthorised intrusion, be agreed by the Trustees in consultation with the host venue.
-Unless in exceptional circumstances, AHLU staff will follow the best practice, advice and direction of the host venue(s).
+6.2 The plan will address such foreseeable incidents as fire, explosion, suspicious package, telephone warning and unauthorised intrusion, be agreed by the Trustees in consultation with the host venue.
+Except in exceptional circumstances, AHLU staff will follow the best practice, advice and direction of the host venue(s).

-9.3 At the discretion of the Trustees, other staff will be given such training in first aid techniques asis required to give them a basic, minimum level of competence.
+7.3 At the discretion of the Trustees, other staff will be given such training in first aid techniques as is required to give them a basic, minimum level of competence.

-The Chief Executive is responsible for reporting serious accidents to insurers and to the Trustees.
+The CEO is responsible for reporting serious accidents to insurers and to the Trustees.